afshinfaramarzi/Marine-Predators-Algorithm/README.md

 * They take advantage of good memory in reminding of their associates as well as the location of successful foraging.

-Marine Predators Algorithm (MPA) is a nature-inspired optimization algorithm which follows the rules that naturally govern in optimal foraging strategy and encounters rate policy between predator and prey in marine ecosystems.

 Based on the highlights, MPA optimization process is divided into three main phases of optimization considering different velocity ratio and at the same time mimicking the entire life of a predator and prey: (1) in high velocity ratio or when